 Sound quality is definitely the most important feature to consider when buying bass headphones.
 However, customers have different needs when it comes to sound quality depending on the type of music they listen to.
-For instance, fans of hip-hop and EDM music prefer headphones that are bass-centric, but if you prefer classical music you should go for a pair that emphasizes on mid and high frequencies.
+For instance, fans of hip-hop and EDM music prefer headphones that are bass-centric, but if you prefer classical music you should go for a pair that emphasises on mid and high frequencies.
 All-round music listeners need something that balances the bass, high, and mid frequencies.
 Generally, the bigger the driver size, the better the sound quality.

 There are a few things to consider when it comes to a headphone’s design.
 They include:

 You definitely want to wear something comfortable.
-You should consider a headphone’s weight and whether they have sufficiently cushioned earpad.
+You should consider a headphone’s weight and whether they have sufficiently cushioned earpads.
 In-ear headphones are lightweight.
-On the other hand, over-ear and on-ear headphones and big and may seem heavy and bulky, but manufacturers now make them extra soft and comfortable to wear.
+On the other hand, over-ear and on-ear headphones are big and may seem heavy and bulky, but manufacturers now make them extra soft and comfortable to wear.
 And, if you want to wear your headphones on long trips or for sports, ensure they fit tightly without irritating your ears.

 Closed/open back design

-Closed/open back design: With a closed-back design, the sound is more contained, while open-back design allows some sound to escape the headphones.
+With a closed-back design, the sound is more contained, while open-back design allows some sound to escape the headphones.
 Open designs offer a more realistic listening experience while the closed design prevents those around you from listening in, which can be a real advantage, especially if what you are listening to is private and confidential.

-Aesthetics: While some buyers view their headphones as purely utilitarian, others want them as stylish accessories.
+While some buyers view their headphones as purely utilitarian, others want them as stylish accessories.
 Thankfully, headphones now come in a huge range of styles, designs, colours, and material.
 From durable titanium to flexible plastic, artificial wood finish to a shining chrome finish, make your headphones part of your overall look.